the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-schedules.md

 Consider if you are able to design and support sessions that allow for multiple channels of engagement to be as inclusive of as many accessibility requirements and preferences as possible.
 Because all events are limited by the resources available to plan and host the event, it is important to provide clear guidance on what engagement means for your event and to work with a representative with lived experience to identify what methods of engagement your event will need to support.

-Ensure that you provide an outline of your guidance in both a written format before the event (preferably in plain text), and also include an explanation in your event introduction of what engagement is expected, as well as what pathways are available for contributions.
+Ensure that you provide an outline of your guidance in both a written format before the event, and also include an explanation in your event introduction of what engagement is expected, as well as what pathways are available for contributions.

-(cl-inclusive-events-defining-goals)=
+(cl-ppie-events-defining-goals)=
 ### Sharing the Goals of your Event
 Consider outlining and sharing a set of goals or planned outputs from your event with your audience when you begin a session.
 For example, a workshop may present learning objectives or an example of the planned finished product.